Biden administration to open new tent facility in Texas amid surge in migrants at border

 The Biden administration is preparing to open a new tent facility in Texas to hold migrants crossing the border, as officials scramble to deal with the combination of a surge in numbers and the challenges of COVID-19.

-The facility is being opened in Eagle Pass, Texas, in the Del Rio sector, a source familiar with the matter told Fox News.
+The facility is being opened in Eagle Pass, Texas, in the Del Rio sector, a source familiar with the matter confirmed to Fox News.
 The soft-sided facility is being set up in addition to a similar 185,000-square-foot site in Donna, Texas, that was opened at the beginning of the month.

 BIDEN'S 100-DAY DEPORTATION DEPORTATION MORATORIUM INDEFINITELY BANNED BY JUDGE